 February 2018.
 On the south side Preci-Spark have had their car park reinstated.
 It is likely that the edge of the car park will be bridged.

 July 2018.
 Some remedial work on the decking has been required and the the bridge is now nearing completion.
+This work was completed during August.
 Here 37611 ‘Pegasus’ passes under the new bridge with a new electric unit while transferring it from the Old Dalby test track to Crewe.

 For more information about the erection of the bridge over the Midland Main Line visit the Great Central Railway site at http://www.gcrailway.co.uk/unify/bttf.php.